It’s the most wonderful time of the year at Walt Disney World, and that means Mickey’s Very Merry Christmas Party is back for the 2023 season.

-Mickey’s Very Merry Christmas Party is a special event that is held at Magic Kingdom in November and December.
-Although the other 3 parks all have varying levels of Christmas decorations and entertainment, MVMCP is the only specially ticketed event with a full evening of activities, fireworks, characters, and shows.
+Mickey’s Very Merry Christmas Party is a special event that is held at Magic Kingdom in November and December with a full evening of activities, fireworks, characters, and shows.

-There are 24 Christmas parties from November through December 22:
+In 2023, there are 25 Christmas parties from November through December 22:

 Now for the (kind of) tough part: the price.

 This party isn’t cheap.
-And, tickets are a lot more expensive than what we saw back in 2019 (the last year the parties were held), so brace yourself.
+And, tickets are a lot more expensive than past years, so brace yourself.

 Ouch, right?
 That high price is why we wanted to write this review.
 If you are a family of 4, you could easily spend $500 to $800 on tickets for this 1 event.

 The good thing is that your ticket does get you up-to 8 hours of park time, exclusive entertainment, fun fireworks, plus tons of characters.
 But if you go into the evening without a plan, you may feel like you’re wasting money.

 Quick note: We go into a lot more depth on party details in our Complete Guide to Mickey’s Very Merry Christmas Party, so make sure you check that out for info on where to get your wristbands, how to purchase tickets, where to find all the characters, + more.